-Karl Rock is a Hindi speaking expat who left his career and life behind in New Zealand to take viewers behind the scenes of Incredible India with his YouTube channel and books.
+Karl Rice, known professionally as Karl Rock, is a Hindi speaking ex-pat who left his career and life behind in New Zealand to take viewers behind the scenes of incredible India.

 He has visited every state and union territory in India, and its culturally similar neighbours – Pakistan and Bangladesh, and aims to make others fall in love with India and the subcontinent.

-His books, the India Survival Guide (Quick-Start Safety Guide) and Learn Hindi Faster Than I Did! help foreigners enjoy their time in India and tackle the challenges that Hindi has for English speakers, while his videos exposing fraudsters from streetside conmen to online scammers, are enjoyed by both Indians and foreigners travelling to India.
+His book Learn Hindi Faster Than I Did! helps foreigners tackle the challenges that Hindi has for English speakers, while his videos exposing fraudsters from streetside conmen to online scammers educate both Indians and foreigners travelling to India.

 He is married to Manisha Malik from Haryana, India.
 He lives with his wife and her family in New Delhi, and loves to makes masala chai for the family and share his Indian life on social media.

 The purpose of my life is to help others.
 I make content to help foreigners enjoy their time in India as much as I do.
 I want them to fall in love with India like I have.Karl Rock